Home / Compare Travel Insurance / Travel insurance for Asi…

 Luckily, you can add cover for adventure sports to your standard travel insurance policy.

-Many places in Southeast Asia, such as Japan, Korea and China, are known for having thrilling ski resorts.
+Many places in Asia, such as Japan, South Korea and China, are known for having thrilling ski resorts.
 If hitting the slopes is in your itinerary, you’ll need to consider purchasing a winter sports add-on for coverage on all of your snow-related activities.